SoumendraRoy/Normal_DL_Approx/README.md

-# Check whether probability distribution of luminosity distance at a fixed redshift is normal under noraml approximation of Hubbble constant and dark matter density.
+Check whether pdf of luminosity distance at a fixed redshift is normal under normal approximation of Hubbble constant and dark matter density.